BitMEX/api-connectors/auto-generated/ruby/docs/UserApi.md

 opts = {
   currency: 'XBt', # String | Any currency.
 For all currencies, see <a href=\"#!/Wallet/Wallet_getAssetsConfig\">asset config endpoint</a>.
 For all currencies specify \"all\"
-  count: 100, # Float | Number of results to fetch.
+  count: 10000, # Float | Number of results to fetch.
+Fetch results from start to start + count.
+Max: 10,000 rows.
-  start: 0, # Float | Starting point for results.
+  start: 0, # Float | Starting point for results, integer.
+Default 0.
-  target_account_id: 1.2 # Float | AccountId to view the history of, must be a paired account with the authorised user requesting the history.
+  target_account_id: 1.2, # Float | AccountId to view the history of, must be a paired account with the authorised user requesting the history.
+  reverse: true # BOOLEAN | Start from the latest transaction record.
+Default true.
 }

 begin